tsynode/mcp-workshop/README.md

 The lab01 README contains comprehensive instructions for building, running, and testing your MCP server with Claude Desktop, along with explanations of each component.

-## Requirements

-- Docker (all code runs in containers, no local dependencies needed)
-- Claude Desktop (for interactive testing)
-- Internet connection (first run downloads MCP Inspector via npx)

-## Why Claude Desktop for Testing?

-This workshop uses Claude Desktop as the primary testing environment for MCP servers because:

-1. **Intuitive User Experience**: AI assistants provide a natural interface for testing tools and resources, eliminating the need for custom UIs or complex CLI commands

-2. **Real-world Usage Pattern**: This reflects the emerging trend where users prefer to interact with outside world through the AI assistants they already know and love.

-3. **Universal Compatibility**: If your MCP server works with Claude Desktop, it will work with any Agentic AI that implements the MCP standard (Amazon Bedrock, OpenAI, Google Gemini, etc.)

 ## Resources